+NEONGOBY logs the following four types of pointer definitions: pointer assignment (p = addr), pointer load (p = addr), function argument passing, and global variable initialization.
 NEONGOBY instruments a pointer assignment or load by inserting "log_ptr(ptr,addr)" right after the definition where ptr is p's statically assigned ID, addr is the address assigned, and log_ptr is a logging operation that, when executed, appends the ID and the assigned address to the current on-disk log.
 NEONGOBY adds calls to log_ptr similarly for function arguments at function entries and for global variables at the entry of the main function.
 Bounds checkers must also track these pointer definitions to propagate pointer base and bound information.
 Instrumenting memory allocations.
 As discussed in §1, NEON-GOBY cannot use only addresses to compute DidAlias because the same address may point to different objects if memory is reused.
-To enable the offline detector to handle memory reuse, NEON-GOBY instruments all memory allocations, including the allocations of heap, stack, and global variables.
+To enable the offline detector to handle memory reuse, NEONGOBY instruments all memory allocations, including the allocations of heap, stack, and global variables.
 (Although global memory cannot be reused, NEONGOBY also instruments it to handle all memory allocations uniformly.)
 For each allocation, it inserts log_alloc(addr, size) to record the allocation address and size.
 For stack variables, NEONGOBY inserts log_alloc at the entry of main.
 For heap variables, NEONGOBY inserts log_alloc after a call to one of the following functions:

-- C memory allocation functions: malloc, calloc, valloc, realloc, and memalign; - 2.
-C++ new (mangled names Znwj, Znwm, Znaj, and Znam);
+C memory allocation functions: malloc, calloc, valloc, realloc, and memalign;

+2. C++ new (mangled names Znwj, Znwm, Znaj, and Znam);

 3. Other library functions: strdup, strdup, and getline.

 Users can easily add more heap allocation functions.
 (One tricky point is that a memory allocation such as "p = malloc(...)" is also a pointer definition, and NEONGOBY must insert log_alloc before log_ptr for the offline detector to correctly handle memory reuse (§3.2).
 Another point is that LLVM shares memory between two constant strings for space if one is the suffix of the other; to avoid these false aliases, NEONGOBY disables this optimization.)

 To reduce logging overhead, NEONGOBY does not instrument memory deallocations, such as free() calls, and relies on the offline detector to lazily discover when memory is freed.
-Thus, a corner case such as "free(q); p = q;" may cause NEONGOBY to emit false positives on a flow-sensitive alias analysis that understands free: although p and q have the same address, they technically point to nothing.
-However, use-after-free behavior is undefined per ANSI C standard.
-Therefore, as long as the test program is correct, NEONGOBY emits no false positives of this type.
+Thus, a corner case such as "free(q); p = q;" may cause NEONGOBY to emit a false positive on a flow-sensitive alias analysis that understands free: although p and q have the same address, they technically point to nothing.
+However, such a case almost never occurs in real programs.
+No false positives of this type occurred in our experiments on real-world programs (§8.1.2).
 Bounds checkers in contrast must handle memory deallocations if they want to catch use-after-free errors.